This is the highest-quality & most exact type of scanning money can buy.

 If full mastering is ordered, we will do the additional work at this point.
 Then the final invoice is send for payment online.
 After payment, we send download links for the scan files and ship the negatives back via FedEx (Express Insured Sig-Required).
 If the raw files are requested, we will send these as well, free of charge.

 More Details: Generally we scan in 48bit RGB (in Photoshop this is called 16bit RGB).
 We scan the film in raw.
 When we open the raw file in Photoshop, it looks exactly like the physical film.
 If the film is a bw negative, we invert and then add two curves: a master curve to get the image to a workable contrast, and then a tonal correction curve to tweak the contrast in the highlights and shadows to make the image pop just a bit more.
 We may do some special-sauce conditioning of the grain and noise at this point as well.
 If the film is a color negative we invert it using CF-Systems Color-Perfect: a plugin that has truly changed the game when it comes to color neg scanning.
 With CF-Systems we have over 300 different inversion “profiles” that correct for the unique color crossovers in each film brand/type.
 The result of using CF-Systems is a color quaity akin to a true Dye-Coupler “C” Print from the darkroom.
 If the film is a positive (slide)* we do the raw scan and then do a “camera raw” white balance and color shift edit in Photoshop to perfectly match the tone and color quality of the original.
 In short, we’ve taken the cludgy drum scanning software from the 1990s and chucked it in the waste-bin.
 Instead we use modern hard-ware and software (Photoshop Creative Cloud) with cutting-edge inversion (CF-Systems) to make perfect drum scans that stand up to hard scrutiny!
 We do not use custom input calibration profiles.
 Over many many years we have determined that this will actually destroy the histogram.
 Instead we do most initial color adjustments in camera raw.
+For special-case film we will sometimes scan at a slightly higher dpi than normal and then downsample that and raw-convert the scan to the optimal resolution.
+This enables a more analogue replication of the original film.
+Our trained professionals, who have decades of experience, determine this on a film-by-film basis.

 *Please note.
 35mm mounted slides have to be removed from their mounts for drum-scanning to occure.
 We carefully sleeve the slides for ship-back.